SnoreRax/CS152-Sian-Compilation/README.md

 This GitHub repository contains all the requirements for the TriSakay app, a tricycle riding app.
 This was developed by Team SL, which consists of: Lagat, Reynette Micah and Sian, David Anthony.

+## User Instructions

+For help with navigation of the prototype and deliverables, check out the [User Manual]().